 – 2020 Millennium Meadows Marathon will have a limited field capacity this year in order to comply with Michigan Phase 4.

-– 2020 Millennium Meadows Marathon will be 7 separate waves.
-Runners are seeded by qualifying times needed on Boston 2021.
+– 2020 Millennium Meadows Marathon will be in separate waves.
+We will start the next wave as quickly as we can--but everyone needs to stay in the staging area until your group is called forward.
+Runners are seeded by qualifying times needed in Boston 2021.
 Waves will line up according to the pace signs near the starting area and will be kept apart by at least 50 feet.
 We will split waves up into smaller numbers so that a maximum of 50 runners per wave may be maintained.
-ALL RUNNERS MUST WEAR MASKS PRIOR TO RACE START WHILE IN THE CORRAL AREA.
+ALL RUNNERS MUST WEAR MASKS PRIOR TO RACE START WHILE IN THE STAGING AREA.
 We will provide a receptacle to dispose of masks shortly past the start line.

 Wave 1 – 6:00 a.m.
-Early Starters (Anyone planning to take more than 6 hours to run a marathon)
+Early Starters (Anyone planning to take more than 5:30 hours to run a marathon) IT'S GONNA BE DARK.
+BRING A HEADLAMP IF YOU WANT!

 Wave 2 – 6:30 Marathon runners expecting to finish in under 4 hours